grantgwalker/takehome-bootstrap/README.md

 Please see the provided requirements document for project guidance after cloning this repo.

 # Notes on the branches
+## 'main'
-- 'main' holds the version that connects to an AWS DynamoDB, however it requires credentials so it will not run locally.
+- holds the version that connects to an AWS DynamoDB, however it requires credentials so it will not run locally.
 If you want to run it, I can provide the environments file for a short amount of time, but will delete the keys after.
 I am trying to get it hosted on a server so that it can be played around with and will let you know if I am able to do that in time.
+## 'Runs-Locally-No-Database'
-- 'Runs-Locally-No-Database' is the version that you can pull and run locally.
+- the version that you can pull and run locally.
+## 'Flash-Cards-w/-Multiple-Test-View'
-- 'Flash-Cards-w/-Multiple-Test-View' is a version where the user can take the test while viewing all cards on the screen (instead of one at a time).
+- a version where the user can take the test while viewing all cards on the screen (instead of one at a time).